 Please save all your files in the version of the software you are using.
-Some applications default to save in the version used to create the template and you will have to use the Save As function to save in an older version.
+DO NOT save back to an older version as this may cause problems with your files.
+Some application default to save in the version used to create the template and you will have to use the Save As function to save in a newer version.

 We recommend that you name your files with a unique name preferably using your name and the project name.
 We receive a large number of files every day.
 Files with names like CD Cover.jpg are more likely to be confused with other files.
-A file with a name like John_Doe 2 panel insert.jpg is going to be easy to keep track of.
+A file with a name like John\Doe 2 panel insert.jpg is going to be easy to keep track of.
 Please use file name extensions in the name (this includes Mac users too).
 It makes it easier for us to be sure what application was used.